 - Your pick of Choice Benefits

 This perk is exclusive to the Centurion Card.
-However, you can earn it by paying for Delta flights.
+However, non-Centurion cardholders can earn it by paying for Delta flights.

 Hilton Honors Diamond Elite Status

-Hilton Diamond Status is the hotel chain’s top level of status.
-Diamond Status earns you many perks including free room upgrades (up to a Suite), complimentary Executive Lounge access, and milestone bonuses.
+Hilton Diamond Elite Status is the hotel chain’s top level of status.
+Diamond Status offers many perks including free room upgrades (up to a Suite), complimentary Executive Lounge access, and milestone bonuses.

-However, you can get Diamond Status by having the Hilton Aspire Card.
+However, travelers can get Diamond Status by having the Hilton Aspire Card.
 This is by far the easiest way to acquire this top level of status without breaking the bank.
 The Aspire Card has a $450 annual fee (NOT waived the first year).
-But you can get a lot more than that in value if you use it correctly.
+But even more can be realized if used it correctly.